 Bankruptcy is not only for people with little or no income.
 If your current debt outweighs your ability to pay, you can seek relief through Chapter 13 bankruptcy.
 This option allows individuals who are not qualified for Chapter 7 an opportunity to get their debts under control.
-It is not as sweeping as Chapter 7, but it has advantages such as being able to catch up on delinquent mortgage payments over a period of up to 60 months.
+It is not as sweeping as Chapter 7, but Chapter 13 bankruptcy has advantages and benefits such as being able to catch up on delinquent mortgage payments over a period of up to 60 months.

-A Detroit Chapter 13 bankruptcy lawyer from our firm can advise you of your options and help you begin work on the petition to file under Chapter 13.
-The Law Offices of Marshall D. Schultz is dedicated to representing clients who are determined to get out of debt, and with a track record that includes more than 10,000 consumer bankruptcies, we know how to get results.
+A Detroit Chapter 13 bankruptcy lawyer from the Law Offices of Marshall D. Schultz can advise you of your options and help you with the petition to file.
+Our firm is dedicated to representing clients who are determined to get out of debt, and with a track record that includes more than 10,000 consumer bankruptcies, we know how to get results.

 After deducting all of these normal expenses from your overall income, the amount remaining, which is more commonly referred to as the net disposable income, is committed to a monthly payment plan.
 Whether or not you end up repaying all of your debt, you will be released from further obligation at the end of your payment period.

 In most cases filing for chapter 13 is worth it as there are many advantages.
 There are disadvantages as well, but will feel a burden let off your back with the elimination of harassing creditors.
 To see if this option is right for you, contact a local bankruptcy attorney for Chapter 13 to weigh all your options.